Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/_index.en.md

 For all operations you will need to Authenticate using your Maskinporten Client then acquire an Altinn Token from [Altinn Authentication](https://docs.altinn.studio/authentication/architecture/accesstoken/).
 Use the Altinn Token as a Bearer token for all Broker API requests along with the APIM subscription key as a header with the key `Ocp-Apim-Subscription-Key`.

-## Set up Event Subscriptions

-In order to use events/webhooks for a Broker resource, you need to setup a subscription for the given resource.
-This subscription is used to configure the endpoint where the events published by broker end up.
-[You can read more about how to setup an Events subscription in Altinn Events here](/content/events/subscribe-to-events/developer-guides/setup-subscription/).